cgross/bmore911/README.md

 * Sorting (click on column headers)
 * Filtering (using the LIKE operator so its doing a table scan and therefore its a bit slow)
 * Map & table are kepts in sync.
 Clicking on a marker will scroll to and highlight the associated row.
 Clicking on a row will pan to and highlight the associated marker.
+* Data retrieved is limit to the first 500 records of any query.

 ### Platforms & Frameworks